 BASIC AIRBRUSH SUPPLIES

-Maybe you already have a decent compressor; maybe you won an airbrush and are left compressor-less to start using it; maybe money ain’t no thang, you have a bigger budget and want to skip the whole “for beginner” part.
+Maybe you already have a decent compressor; perhaps you won an airbrush and are left compressor-less to start using it; or better, if money ain’t no thang, you have a bigger budget and want to skip the whole “for beginner” part.
 Well step right up.

 There really isn’t much to a compressor.
 Yes, you can buy one with a tank, or an ultra quiet one, but really, I’d buy 2 of these before buying into a bigger one.